When we arrived, Kul took us to our hotel to drop our bags. The place was clean, but bland and soul-less. A standard non-descript budget hotel.

 There’s something both, beautiful and lonely about a desert.
 The life in Jaisalmer city just feels warm, filled with people.
 Further outside the city’s perimeter’s you’ll find remote desert villages, with simple house huts, skipping children and lots of camels.

-For about $12 USD, we took a sunset camel tour (read here) into the Thar Desert.
-It was given by The Camel Man.
-Our driver wasn’t too happy with us for purchasing a tour through an outside company.
-He was aiming hard for us to take an overnight tour through another company who he had connections with.
+For about $12 USD, we took a sunset camel tour into the Thar Desert from The Camel Man, a well known camel safari tour who’s notorious in this area.
+Kul, our driver was not happy with us for purchasing our safari tour through an outside company, like Shahi Palace Hotel.
+He was aiming hard for us to take an overnight tour through another company who he or our tour company had commission connections with.
 Obviously, the price would be much higher than we were quoted by Shahi Palace Hotel.

 Taking a Camel Safari with the Camel Man in the Thar Desert